noaht309/CS-255-Business-Requirements-Doc/README.md

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

 I would revise some of the non-functional requirements I listed in the initial business requirements document.
-Some may have been to vague to be useful, if it were an actual development scenario.
+Some may have been too vague to be useful, if it were an actual development scenario.
 I could include more detail when it came to performance requirements, and more specifically the server requirements that would be needed to support a system that would be used by such a large user base.

 How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?